Team7034/FRC-2019/README.md

 If These steps don't work or if you don't have Robotpy-installer go to https://robotpy.readthedocs.io/en/stable/install/cscore.html and follow the steps posted there This is the source of these steps

+Our initial goals:
+- [] have everyone clone our version of chicken vision
+- [] test all the angles and the yaw values given from chicken vision
+  - [] the values work (line 20)
+  - [] the values didn't work (line ?)

+working value goals:
+- [] start to incorrporate the working values to the final code